top of page

 Outerwear

 Bring appropriate outwear for the conditions, the weather can vary drastically this time of year.
 Waders and rain gear are highly encouraged.
+Missoula Guided Fly Fishing will aways have extra gear for you.

 3